Skip to content

 • Health-app installs in India jumped 249 % in the last three years.

-• AI photo scanners can nail portions within Β±10 % of a dietitian in lab tests.
+• AI photo scanners can nail portions within ยฑ10 % of a dietitian in lab tests.
+For comprehensive calorie tracking guidance with Indian foods, check our detailed guide on counting calories in Indian home-cooked meals.

 1. Logged three staple meals: poha, butter chicken + naan, masala dosa.